peter9811/Crapfixer/README.md

 This is my personal little IT toolbox that I've been using for years to clean up and tweak Windows systems I work on.
 The tool is about 7 years old, but I've given the codebase a full refresh, especially tuned for Windows 11 (works on W10 too).
 I've also removed most of the old enterprise scripts, so what you're seeing now is a lightweight, easy-to-use, and safe app.
 Almost every change you make can be undone, so you can tweak without fear.

-CrapFixer still looks like something straight out of the Windows XP era (maybe CCleaner 😄) - and honestly, that's exactly the vibe I was going for.
+CrapFixer still looks like something straight out of the Windows XP era (maybe Crap Cleaner 😄) - and honestly, that's exactly the vibe I was going for.
 Sometimes simple just beats fancy.
 Two clicks: 'Analyze', check the results, 'Fix' - done.
 No drama, no bloat.

 While cleaning up my GitHub (30+ repos down to 20 now), I also cleaned up thousands of lines of old code.
 Some projects come and go, but CrapFixer stays.
 It's fast, simple, and basically bulletproof.
 I haven't managed to break anything yet. 😉 <br>If you like old-school tools that just work, you're gonna feel right at home. <br>If there's enough interest, I'll also commit the updated code to GitHub soon.